middleware-labs/demo-apm/README.md

 ## Prerequisites

 Before using any of the demo applications, you must have the Middleware Agent installed.
-If you do not have the middleware host agent installed, refer to the [Middleware Agent Installation Documentation](https://docs.middleware.io/agent-installation/overview) before continuing.
+If you do not have the Middleware Agent installed, refer to the [Middleware Agent Installation Documentation](https://docs.middleware.io/agent-installation/overview) before continuing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>